Torino ~ Six Must-Try Activities

 Borgo Medievale, along the Po River.

-If you’d prefer to see these recommendations, click here!
+If you’d prefer to see these recommendations, click here for the video version!

 Explore the Centro Storico

-There is A LOT to see and do in the old center of town, and the baroque architecture is beautiful.
-There are large plazas (Piazza Castello, Piazza San Carlo, etc.) as well as narrow streets, churches and museums, old buildings… and older buildings.
+There is A LOT to see and do in the old pedestrian center of town, with its narrow streets… but beware of the tram going through!
+There are some plazas and churches, old buildings… and older buildings.

 Even if you don’t have a specific direction or path for your exploration of the Centro Storico, you can spot something cool to go towards at almost each intersection.